MatthewC22/LockIT/README.md

 #### Password Manager for Desktop and Mobile

-Our groups project is to build a Password Manager that runs as a native Python application on either desktop or on your mobile device (cross-platform).
+Our groups project is to build a Password Manager that runs as a native Python application on either desktop and on your mobile device (cross-platform).
 This app will use the AES 256 encryption standard to encrypt data.

 # Ideas for tools to be used for project: